Fundamentals-of-Machine-Learning-S21/final-project-number/README.md

 data_test.npy - Testing data (remaining 30-20% of your dataset)
 labels_test.npy - Corresponding testing data labels
 ```
 If your images are not in a numpy array format, that's ok!
-There's a script (provided by Dr Catia Silva) that can convert
+There's a script (provided by Dr. Catia Silva) that can convert
 your image files in to a usable format.
 First give a number from 1 to 4 to each team member (this is the ID).
 Then, for
 example, when team member with ID 4 is recording hers/his 5th handwriting of digit 8, the file name should read "4-5-8.jpg".
 Then, run the folder containing the numbers through the following script